 After three successful, non-stop, round-the-world balloons built by Cameron Balloons; the first in 1999 sponsored by Breitling, the second in 2002 flown solo by Steve Fossett and most recently a 56metre tall balloon flown in 2016 by Fedor Konyukhov, whose solo, magnificent flight, around-the-world took just 11days, 8hours and 32minutes. http://www.cameronballoons.co.uk/spotlight/world-record-round-the-world-flight

-Cameron Balloons is now beginning the planning for a new world-record attempt with Adventurer, Fedor Konyukhov.
+Cameron Balloons is now more than half-way through the build of a high-altitude balloon for a new world-record attempt with Adventurer, Fedor Konyukhov.

 The High Altitude Balloon – Fast Facts.

 The balloon envelope will be the largest, hot-air balloon EVER built.